HadiH97/EECE-632-Project---Number-Theory-Calculator/README.md

 This project is a **Number Theory Calculator** built for the **EECE 632** course.
 The application is built using **Vite** for fast development and **npm** for managing dependencies.

 ## Installation
- **Important:**Make sure to disable any adblocker (especially uBlock origin, as it may not work and will only show a blank screen)
+ **Important**:Make sure to disable any adblocker (especially uBlock origin, as it may not work and will only show a blank screen)
 To get started with the project, follow these steps:

 1. **Clone the repository** to your local machine: